aryansarkar13/Healthagram/README.md

-# Rakt
+# BloodDrop

-A social media platform for easy communication between blood donors and those in need of blood.
+A social media platform for communication between blood donors and those in need of blood.
 Official submission for Version Beta'20 MANIT Bhopal.

 ## Overview